pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 `struct` declaration contains two `restrict` pointers, these pointers taken from the same instance of the `struct` do not alias each other.
 The pointers from different instances, however, can alias.

-Here is a demonstration of limited power of `restrict` qualifier.
+Here is a demonstration of the limited power of the `restrict` qualifier.
 No matter what we do, there is no way to use `restrict` to optimise the following function:

 {% highlight C++ %}